 A valuable weapon ignored by the U.S. Army and Marine Corps is the GPS-guided Tomahawk missiles fired from ground launchers.
 These can deliver a 1000 lb warhead against a high-value target up to 700 miles away, compared to just 100 miles for the Army's current longest range missile.
-Even a HMMWV can carry a Tomahawk, but since it has so much range it needn't move often a simple trailer launch system is ideal.
+Even a HMMWV can carry a Tomahawk, but since it has so much range it needn't move often so a simple trailer launch system is ideal.
 Ironically, the Navy test fires Tomahawks from simple ground launchers. (below)

 Tactical Tomahawk controllers have the capability to reprogram the missile while in-flight to strike any of 15 preprogrammed alternate targets or redirect the missile to any Global Positioning System (GPS) target coordinates.
 It is able to loiter over a target area for an hour, and with its on-board TV camera, allows the warfighting commanders to assess battle damage of the target, and, if necessary redirect the missile to any other target.
 A joint system could allow Army units ashore to control Tomahawks fired from distant Navy ships.
 If Navy ships are too far from the action, the Army can borrow Tomahawks from Navy ships and move them far inland for use.
-A large joint Army/Navy buy could also drive down the unit cost, which is currently around $1,000,000.
+A large joint Army/Navy buy could also drive down the unit cost, which is currently over $1,000,000.

 One of the worst Army ideas is the GPS-guided 155mm Excalibur artillery round.
 This is a second attempt to make a GPS guided artillery round.
 The first failed attempt was called ERGM and was funded by the US Navy for a decade.
 It failed because of high unit costs and problems with electronics damage from high-G firings.
 With a unit cost of over $200,000 per 90 lb projectile, these have half the explosive power of 155mm rounds since the GPS electronics need space in the warhead.
 Finally, programming the GPS coordinates into each projectile takes time, which slows the rate of fire.
 Another bad idea in the US Army is the Advanced Precision Kill Weapon System II (APKWS II), a 70mm missile with a laser seeker (like the 178mm Hellfire missile) fired from current rocket launchers.
 These cost nearly as much as a $100,000 Hellfire, yet deliver one-quarter the firepower and are too small to knock out tanks.